felipekm/felipekm/README.md

 ### Hello there 👋

-- 🤓 Working as Software Engineer at [@PayPal](https://paypal.com) 🇺🇸
+- 👔 Currently working as Software Engineer for the Global Pay Later team at [@PayPal US](https://paypal.com) 🇺🇸
-- 🇧🇷 Born and raised in South Brazil.
+- 🇧🇷 Born and raised in South Brazil
-- 🌊 Digital nomad living by the beach.
-Thanks to remote work!
-- 🏄‍♂️ Lover of board sports
+- 🏄‍♂️ Water sports lover

-- ⚡️ First PC was a [XT](https://en.wikipedia.org/wiki/IBM_Personal_Computer_XT) in the '90s
-- 🔥 Burned my first computer when I was 16, an [AMD K62 500](https://en.wikipedia.org/wiki/AMD_K6-2).
+> I am a JavaScript and .NET specialist, I have great experience working with Web Development as a Fulstack developer using ReactJS, NodeJS, AngularJs and others.
+> I also have experience working with Databases (NoSQL and SQL), NGINX, golang, Docker, Terraform, Swift, C, C++, Delphi, and PHP.

 ### Social